BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 1. Define the Scope and Purpose Clearly

-• Component Example: "Create an HTML and CSS component for a user testimonial card.
-It needs to display a user's circular avatar, name, title, and their quote, with a subtle box-shadow effect."
+- Component: "Create an HTML and CSS component for a user testimonial card.
+It should display a circular user avatar, their name, title, and their quote, with a subtle box-shadow effect."

 2. Specify Design and Styling Requirements